lukesdm/image-comments/Readme.md

 ## Overview
 This is an extension for the Visual Studio code editor that allows images to be displayed amongst code, allowing for visually rich comments.
 For example...

 ![](http://lukesdm.github.com/image-comments/media/example-1.png)

-Its creation was instigated by wanting to show nicely formatted formulae alongside the code that implements them.
 ## Usage Info

 ### Preamble